 BuildMaster 2022 is in the works

 I don’t have a ton of details to share on BuildMaster 2022 just yet, but we’ll be incorporating the new OtterScript editor and the SAML/Security changes.

-I'm also working on a new onboarding experience to make it easier to create CI/CD pipelines for new applications, and showing how to integrate with more tools for static analysis and testing.
+I’m also working on a new onboarding experience to make it easier to create CI/CD pipelines for new applications, and show how to integrate with more tools for static analysis and testing.